Our commitment to you as a responsible lender

 The National Credit Providers Association is the peak industry body of the micro-lending industry.
 The Federation’s aim is to promote the enhancement of customer service and build greater government and community understanding of the micro and alternate finance industry throughout Australia.
 Members include small businesses, medium size companies with several lending outlets and large companies with outlets and/or representatives, in a number of states and territories.
 For further information please visit www.ncpa.net.au

-Approved by the Australian Securities and Investments Commission (ASIC), the Credit & Investments Ombudsman (CIO) is the external dispute resolution scheme for the financial services industry.
-CIO provides accessible and impartial support that is often used as an alternative to legal proceedings for resolving disputes with a participating financial service provider.
+Approved by the Australian Securities and Investments Commission (ASIC), the Financial Ombudsman Service Australia (FOS) is an external dispute resolution scheme for the financial services industry.
+FOS provides accessible and impartial support that is often used as an alternative to legal proceedings for resolving disputes with a participating financial service provider.
 This service is free to consumers.
-If you have a complaint about a financial service or product such as a home loan, personal loan, financial planning or managed investment, or life insurance then CIO may be able to help.
-For further information call 1800 138 422 or visit www.cio.org.au.
+If you have a complaint about a financial service or product such as a home loan, personal loan, financial planning, managed investment or life insurance, and are unable to reach a solution with the provider of that product, then FOS may be able to help.
+For further information call 1800 367 287 or visit www.fos.org.au.

 Mortgage & Finance Association of Australia